 The Maryland Daily Record reports on a Carroll County electrician who was recently awarded $2.3 million in a medical malpractice case by a Baltimore City jury.
-After a week-long trial, the jury found the defendant doctor negligence for piercing the plaintiff’s spinal cord during a pain relief procedure.
+After a weeklong trial, the jury found the defendant doctor negligent for piercing the plaintiff’s spinal cord during a pain relief procedure.

 I am assuming what happened is the injection went into an artery supplying the spinal cord.
-The arterial supply to the spinal cord travels adjacent to the nerve root.
-So if you get it wrong, there is a possibility that an intra-arterial injection could result in a permanent injury.
+The arterial supply to the spinal cord travels next to the nerve root.
+So if you get it wrong, there is a possibility that an intra-arterial injection could cause a permanent injury.
 But I’m not sure, the article is a little short on details.
 It is also possible that the cord needle penetrated the cord, which just should not happen.

 Which really makes you wonder why in the world this case ever went to trial.
 One thing I know for sure.
 In every Carroll County mediation I have had in a medical malpractice case, the mediator felt compelled to lecture on the risks of trying a malpractice case in Carroll County.
 There is no question this is not a top 5 Maryland jurisdiction to try a personal injury or medical malpractice cases.
 But there is also no question that Carroll County is changing and so are its jurors.
 Both changes are for the better.
-(Actually, wait.
+(Wait.
 This is a Carroll County plaintiff who filed in Baltimore City.
-So none of that is relevant to this case.
+None of that applies to this case.
 I’m leaving it in because the analysis might be important to someone with a case in Carroll County.)

 Other Pain Relief Injection Malpractice Lawsuits

 The standard of care when performing epidural steroid injections is to first determine whether they are medically necessary.
-Often the malpractice in these cases is that the doctor never should have been prescribing steroid injections in the first place.
+Often the malpractice in these cases is that the doctor never should have been prescribing steroid injections.
 The risk is greatest for injections into the patient’s neck.

 Another concern with cervical injections is picking the right thickness for the need to avoid complications.
 That could have been an issue in this case too.
 A thick needle is more likely to penetrate the dural or spinal cord.